Well-Posedness for Dean-Kawasaki Models of Vlasov-Fokker-Planck Type: Examples

 \subsection{Fluctuating hydrodynamics for Vlasov-Fokker-Planck equation with interaction}

 We now extend the interaction-free example of Section~\ref{section:langeveinfzero} to the case of second order Langevin particles with interaction, under the same conditions on the on-site potential $U$ as in Section~\ref{section:langeveinfzero}.
 In addition, we assume that particles experience an interaction $f_\text{int} \in C^2_b(\R^d \times \R^d, \R^d)$, which is a function of the positions.
-That is, $F_\mu$ depends on the spatial marginal $\rho(.)=\mu(.\times \R^d)$ via
+That is, $F_\mu$ depends on the spatial marginal $\rho(\cdot)=\mu(\cdot\times \R^d)$ via

 (with a slight abuse of notation of the convolution $\ast$ in case the pair interaction does not only depend on the difference of particle positions).
-In this case, the corresponding Vlasov-Fokker-Planck equation (degenerate Dean-Kawasaki equation)
+In this case, the corresponding Vlasov-Fokker-Planck equation (degenerate Dean-Kawasaki equation) is obtained as described in Section~\ref{sec:deriv-equat-fluct}, with rescaling in time $t \mapsto \alpha t$, where $\alpha = n$ is the number of particles,

 and the corresponding particle system $\left(x_t^i, v_t^i\right)_{i =1}^n$ solves for $i = 1, \dots, n$

 One checks that condition~\ref{F-F1} of Assumption~\ref{assumption:interaction} is verified by choosing